arilamstein/hometown_analysis/README.md

   * [05-nativity.ipynb](./05-nativity.ipynb).
 "Nativity" is the term for whether a resident was born in the US or another country.
 Analyzing nativity over time seems like a reasonable proxy for immigration.
   * [06-place-of-birth.ipynb](./06-place-of-birth.ipynb).
 Census asks all Foreign-Born residents which country they were born in.
 This allows us to compare immigration from Iran vs. East Asia over time.
   * [07-race.ipynb](./07-race.ipynb).
 Has the immigration from Asia measurably changed the racial composition of my hometown?
   * [08-china-breakdown.ipynb](./08-china-breakdown.ipynb).
-A friend asked whether it was possible to subdivide immigration from China into Taiwan,  Hong Kong and Mainland CHina.
+A friend asked whether it was possible to subdivide immigration from China into Taiwan,  Hong Kong and Mainland China.
 It is, and this workbook shows how.

 ### Further Reading